Skip to main content

 Embeddings

-Embeddings ports handle vector embeddings to support functions like similarity search.
+Embeddings ports emit or ingest vector embeddings to support functions like similarity search.

-For example, the Embedding Model component outputs embeddings data that you can connect to an Embedding input port on a vector store component.
+For example, Embedding Model components output Embeddings data that you can connect to an Embedding input port on a Vector Store component.

 LanguageModel